Hi, I am Ben Ellis. I am an imposter in the worlds of novel writing and screenwriting.

 (I don’t know what that means).

 Of course, I do.
 How would I know to use it in the correct context if I didn’t know what it meant?

-(Plus, I had to search the phrase on Google to see how to spell it correctly.)
+(Although, I did have to search the word Sisyphean on Dictionary.com to spell it correctly.)

 Does that make me a liar or a writer?